-Generally, osteoporosis doesn’t present with symptoms in its earliest stages, which is why testing can be helpful.
+Generally, osteoporosis doesn’t present with symptoms in its earliest stages, which is why a bone density scan can be helpful.
 Having an early indication that you may develop osteoporosis allows you to take preventative measures, & reduce the likelihood that you will be seriously impacted by the condition in the future.

 Once the condition develops, symptoms include:

-It is the increase risk of fractures that makes osteoporosis a dangerous disease, as a hip fracture leads to increased risk of disability or fatality in the year immediately following.
+It is the increased risk of fractures that makes osteoporosis a dangerous disease, as a hip fracture leads to an increased risk of disability or fatality in the year immediately following.